supershabam/pevents/README.md

 * even though the second event "test" made it to the normal priority handlers before the first "test" event it does not fire the normal once handler
 * the first "test" event triggers the once normal handler (even though the second "test" event has already finished propagating through the event chain)

+### race condition to removeListener

+* several event handlers are set on "test" with high priority
+* one event handler set on "test" with normal priority
+* event "test" occurs but takes time to finish the high-priority handlers
+* the normal priority event handler is removed with removeListener
+* event "test" fires on normal priority handler because the event was triggered at the time the handler was valid

 ## Class: pevents.EventEmitter

 ### emitter.addListener([priority = 0], event, promising_listener)